Q: Is there a way to back up my cPanel Website to Google Drive? I don't want to lose my information in just a second.

 In this section, fill the Customer info and your Google Storage account will be ready.

-You have to setup a bucket, which is a container of your data.
-All of your information stored in your Google Cloud will be contained in the buckets.
+You have to set up a bucket, which is a container of your data.
+All of the information stored in your Google Cloud will be contained in the buckets.

 Step 1: Go to the buckets section